o19s/ubi/README.md

 ## 🥘 Why use it

 Many Search teams struggle with understanding "Why is my user doing this".
-They have great understanding of an incoming query and the documents returned, but no ability to connect that dot with an indicator of success, such as a click through event or event a add to cart.
+They have great understanding of an incoming query and the documents returned, but no ability to connect that dot with an indicator of success, such as a click through event or add to cart event.

 There are A LOT of tools out there for tracking events, Google Analytics, Snowplow, etc, but each is a bit different, and each tends to lock you in.
 None of them think about the needs of Search teams specifically either.